coder-role/cyberrole/content/blog/Nibbles/index.md

 ![image.png](image%206.png)

-Visiting the Config.xml file reveals the admin email, admin@nibbles.com
+Visiting the `config.xml` file reveals the admin email, admin@nibbles.com

 ![image.png](image%207.png)

-Visiting the user.xml file reveals the username admin and what appears to be a counter for failed login attempts.
+Visiting the `user.xml` file reveals the username admin and what appears to be a counter for failed login attempts.
 At this point, it’s safe to assume there is a limitation to the number of failed attempts that can be made before failed attempts from the same IP address will be blocked.

 ![image.png](image%208.png)